vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/migration.md

 - `imageFix` removed

-  Mr.Hope already made a PR to fix broken image links in markdown, so it’s no longer needed
+  Mr.Hope already made a PR to fix broken image links in Markdown, so it’s no longer needed

 ## New features